Noyonita Lodh

-Noyonita Lodh (born 8 August 1993) is an Indian model and beauty pageant titleholder who was crowned Miss Diva Universe 2014 and represented India at Miss Universe 2014 in Doral, Florida, United States on 25 January 2015 where she placed in the Top 15.
+Noyonita Lodh is an Indian beauty pageant titleholder who won Miss Diva Universe 2014 and represented India at Miss Universe 2014 in Doral, Florida, United States on 25 January 2015 where she placed in the Top 15.

 Early life

-Noyonita was born in Bengaluru, India.
-She did her schooling from The Frank Anthony Public School, Bengaluru, the same school from which India's second Miss Universe Lara Dutta got qualified.
-For her higher studies she got enrolled in St. Joseph's College of Commerce, Bengaluru.
+Noyonita Lodh was born in Bengaluru, India.
+She was schooled at The Frank Anthony Public School, Bengaluru Her higher education was from St. Joseph's College of Commerce, Bengaluru.

 Pageantry

 MAX Miss Bangalore 2011

-She was crowned 2nd Runner-up at MAX Miss Bangalore 2011 contest and also won Miss Catwalk sub-award there.
+Lodh was second runner-up at Miss Bangalore 2011, and also won the Miss Catwalk award.

-Miss Diva – 2014
+Miss Diva 2014

-Noyonita was crowned Miss Diva Universe 2014 by the outgoing titleholder Manasi Moghe, the first ever winner of Miss Diva pageant.
-Noyonita also won Miss Catwalk sub-award at the event.
+Lodh won Miss Diva Universe 2014 and was crowned by the inaugural titleholder Manasi Moghe.
+She also won the Miss Catwalk award.